microsoft/Microsoft-365-Defender-Hunting-Queries/Delivery/Qakbot Craigslist Domains.md

 # Qakbot Craigslist Domains
-Qakbot operators have been observed using the Craigslist messaging system as a lure in malicious emails.
+Qakbot operators have been abusing the Craigslist messaging system to send malicious emails.
 These emails contain non-clickable links to malicious domains impersonating Craigslist, which the user is instructed to manually type into the address bar to access.

 ## Query
 This query looks for network connections to domains impersonating Craigslist which are associated with the delivery of Qakbot.